gchure/phd/docs/src/chapter_05/section_03_introduction.md

 survival of the population.
-The stochastic nature of gene expression results in a noisy distribution of MscL channels rather than a single value, meaning those found in the long tails of the distribution have quite different survival rates than the mean but are lost in the final calculation of survival probability.
+The stochastic nature of gene expression results in a noisy distribution of MscL channels rather than a single value, meaning those found in the long tails of the distribution have quite different survival rates than the mean, but are lost in the final calculation of survival probability.

 &nbsp; &nbsp; &nbsp; &nbsp;In this work, we present an experimental system to